It is possible (though not necessarily recommended) to replace the vacuum tube rectifiers in tube equipment with solid-state silicon diodes.

 in reduced rectifier conduction angle, which can sneakily increase dissipation in the power transformer for a given B+ current.

-General Precautions for Siliconizing (not specific to Hammonds):
+General Precautions for Siliconizing (not specific to Hammonds)~:

-on the rest of the circuit, stick to a tube rectifier,
+on the rest of the circuit, stick to a tube rectifier, or use guaranteed proprietary substitutes.

 dynamic impedance of the tube at the nominal operating current.

+and unplug all tubes.
 Then crank the volts up over a few hours to raise the B+ slowly from its old value to full.
+This forms up the electrolytics to better withstand the high voltage which will occur at switch-on.

 The content of this page is Copyright (C) 2000, 2001, 2002 Geoffrey T. Dairiki and